orator-orm/docs/query_builder.rst

 .. versionchanged:: 0.9

-    The returned rows will now be :ref:`Collections` to be more consistent.
+    The returned rows will now be :ref:`Collections` to be more consistent with the behavior of the :ref:`ORM`.

 Selects